dekuNukem/daytripper/advanced_usage.md

 * Second byte (byte 1) denotes what this packet is about.
 It can be either a test packet, trigger packet, or status update packet.

-* The rest 4 bytes are payloads, the meaning depending on the command type.
+* The rest 4 bytes are payloads, their meaning depending on the command type (byte 1).

 * For a `Test` packet, the 4 bytes are the same incrementing sequence number repeated 4 times.